 1. A class action is a claim brought by one or more persons on their own behalf and on behalf of a group of people (called the group members) against another person (called the respondent, being QSuper Board in this case).

-2. For more information about a class action, refer to paragraphs 7 to 11 of the opt out notice [or the Shine website].
+2. For more information about a class action, refer to the Shine Lawyers' webpage.

 You can obtain a copy of the statement of claim and defence either: